“Marriage” series: (post #4)

 The Bible teaches consistently that the husband is to play the role of the head of the home.
-Ephesians 5:23 can’t be any clearer when it says: “For the husband is the head of the wife…” 1 Corinthians 11:3 backs that up by saying: “…the head of the woman is the man…” The husband wasn’t just granted this role in the New Testament age either.
-In Genesis 3:16, God says to Eve, “Your desire shall be for your husband, and he shall rule over you.”
+Ephesians 5:23 can’t be any clearer when it says: “For the husband is the head of the wife…” (N.K.J.V.).
+1 Corinthians 11:3 backs that up by saying: “…the head of the woman is the man…” (N.K.J.V.).
+The husband wasn’t just granted this role in the New Testament age, either.
+In Genesis 3:16, God says to Eve, “Your desire shall be for your husband, and he shall rule over you” (N.K.J.V.).

 Now, whenever a preacher starts throwing around these verses, someone might say, “I think that women are just as good as men.”
 Well, the fact is, women are just as good as men.
 The issue of headship has absolutely nothing to do with superiority.

 And, husband, you should know that being the head of your home is about responsibilities, not rights.
 Here again we can trace the idea all the way back to Adam and Eve.
 After their sin in the garden of Eden, they heard the sound of God walking in the garden in the cool of the day (Genesis 3:8).
-Immediately they hid themselves from Him (Genesis 3:8).
-They didn’t want Him to see that they had lost their sinless innocence and been forced to make and wear coverings of fig leaves.
+Immediately they hid themselves from Him because they didn’t want Him to see that they had lost their sinless innocence and had been forced to make and wear coverings of fig leaves (Genesis 3:7-8).
 Of course, God already knew what had happened.
 But His reaction was interesting.
-Genesis 3:9 says: “Then the Lord God called to Adam and said to him, ‘Where are you?'”
+Genesis 3:9 says:

 I’ll leave you now with one of my favorite illustrations about headship.
 It involves a young man and some chickens.
 The young man was a farmer’s son and one day he announced to his father that he was ready to get married.
 The farmer said, “Son, why do you want to get married?
 Don’t you know that when you get married your wife will boss you around?”
 The young man said, “Oh, I don’t believe that.”
 The farmer said, “Okay, let me ask you to do something.
 Go round up a dozen chickens, tie their legs together, put them in the wagon, hitch up the two horses, and take the wagon into town.
 Stop at every house you come to.
 Wherever you find a husband who is the head of his home, give him a horse.
 Wherever you find a woman who is the head, give her a chicken.”
 Then the father concluded by saying, “I’ll bet you give away all your chickens and come back with the two horses.”